Aliases for CLCA2 Gene

 GeneCards Summary for CLCA2 Gene

 CLCA2 (Chloride Channel Accessory 2) is a Protein Coding gene.
 Diseases associated with CLCA2 include cystic fibrosis and breast cancer.
-Among its related pathways are Activation of cAMP-Dependent PKA and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Hepatic ABC Transporters.
 GO annotations related to this gene include metallopeptidase activity and intracellular calcium activated chloride channel activity.
 An important paralog of this gene is CLCA1.

 UniProtKB/Swiss-Prot for CLCA2 Gene